Mujtabadar537/RISCV_Pipelined_Core/README.md

 # RISC-V Pipelined Core
-This core implements a 5 stage pipeline .
-It supports RV32I instruction set architecture along with a hazard detection unit that take care of hazards by using forwarding .
+This core implements classic 5 stage pipeline .
+It supports RV32IM instruction set architecture along with a hazard detection unit that take care of hazards by using forwarding .
 This processor has been implemented using a bottom up approach , every individual unit is desingned separately and then integrated into a single file .
 A make file has been added with the code to easily simulate it using verilator .

 Note : verilator is required for simualtion